masa-finance/docs/docs/developers/identity-contracts/MasaDynamicSSSBT.md

-# ReferenceSBTAuthority
+# MasaDynamicSSSBT

 *Masa Finance*

-> Soulbound reference Authority SBT
+> Soulbound Self-Sovereign SBT with states

-Soulbound token that represents a Authority SBT
+Soulbound token that represents a Self-Sovereign SBT with states

 *Inherits from the SBT contract.*